 3. Grind Spices With a Pepper Mill as a Mortar Alternative

-A pepper mill is a wonderful alternative to a mortar because you can use it not only to crush peppercorns.
+A pepper mill is a wonderful alternative to a mortar because you can use it to crush peppercorns.

-Pepper mills are designed to crush and grind peppercorns, but they can also be used to grind other whole spices such as cloves, coriander seeds, cumin seeds, and more.
-Simply fill the pepper mill with the spice of your choice, adjust the grind settings to your preference, and then twist the top to grind the spices into a fine powder.
+Pepper mills are designed to crush and grind peppercorns but can also be used to grind other whole spices such as cloves, coriander seeds, cumin seeds, and more.
+Fill the pepper mill with the spice of your choice, adjust the grind settings to your preference, and then twist the top to grind the spices into a fine powder.
 This method can be convenient and efficient, especially when you need to grind small amounts of spices quickly.
 Just clean the pepper mill thoroughly between uses to avoid cross-contamination of flavors.

 Here are Steps to Grind Spice with a Pepper Mill